Supporting UK skills and jobs

 Shell StartUp Engine UK

-Shell StartUp Engine UK is an acceleration programme designed to boost energy startups in smart sectors like hydrogen, carbon capture, and EV charging, offering mentorship, skills, and Shell's global expertise.
+Shell StartUp Engine UK was launched in 2020 as an acceleration programme designed to boost energy startups in smart sectors like hydrogen, carbon capture, and EV charging, offering mentorship, skills, and Shell's global expertise.

 Shell LiveWIRE Scotland